Imlemer/python-const/README.md

 myconst = 1 # <- This will not raise a ConstChangedError, since the "activate" function was not ran
 ```

-Please do not declare constant variables after the "activate" function, since they will not work
+Please do not declare constant variables after the "activate" function, since the program will not work.
+Please do not run the "activate" function multiple times